What is Adware and How Does It Work

 What Can Malicious Adware Do to Your Device?

 First, adware generally changes the home page in your browser.
 So if you usually opened Firefox, Safari, or Edge and went to Google.com to search, you may now land on a page offering you miraculous weight-loss products, get rich quick schemes, or other impossible to turn down opportunities.
 All of this is designed to make you click a link.

 Adware can also inject bogus results onto a search page when you browse the Internet.
+These ads look just like normal banners on the page.
 Again, this is devised to redirect you from your intended destination and take you to sites where you have to click a link.